 Centering Servos using a digital pitch gauge.

-I am a newbie.
-But I found a neat trick (at least I think so) for using my digital pitch gauge to help set up my collective's servos to exactly 90 degrees.
+But I think I found a neat trick for using my digital pitch gauge to help set up my servos to exactly 90 degrees.

-1) hold the digital pitch gauge (aka the DPG) up against the side of the servo body.
+1) Hold the DPG (digital pitch gauge) up against the side of the servo body.

 2) Zero the DPG.
-Now it is aligned with the servo's body.
+Aligning it with the servo's body.

 Here's another trick to help make this work.

 a) I stuck the tips of two toothpicks (the round kind) through a couple of well separated holes in the servo arm.

 b) Next, I laid the shaft of a long hex driver against the toothpick tips.
 In this way the hex driver' shaft acted like an 'extension' of the centerline of the servo arm.